Federfleisch/federfleisch.github.io/source/_posts/identity.md

 maincolor: "#1D1D1E"
 ---

-After being around for 2 years, it just felt a brand new identity should come up, starting with a fresh new logo.
+After being around for 2 years, I just felt a brand new identity should come up, starting with a fresh new logo.
 The whole package is meant to represent what I love: dark, bold, calligraphic, subtil ambiance.